cbmr-data/cbmr-data.github.io/esrum/source/usage/modules.rst

    Version: 1.17 (using htslib 1.17)
    [...]

-Multiple modules may be specified per ``module load`` command and it is also possible to specify the exact version that you need, provided that a module is available for that version:
+It is highly recommended to specify the exact version of a module that you want to load.
+This ensure that your results are reproducible:

 .. code:: shell